DavidJCobb/gcc-plugin-bitpack/README.md

 Unions can only be serialized if they are internally or externally tagged: you must indicate what object serves as the union's tag, and what values correspond to which union members.

-An externally tagged union must exist inside of a struct.
-The tag may be any previously seen member of that struct (or any member thereof).
+An externally tagged union must exist inside of a struct.[^external-direct-container] The tag may be any previously seen member of that struct (or any member thereof).

+[^external-direct-container]:

+    The externally tagged union must be the direct child of a struct, and the tag identifier it specifies must be a previous-sibling member.
+Cases such as the following are not permitted, because they would make it possible to more easily spawn and serialize instances of the union orphaned from its tag (if not in C, then in C++).

+    ```c++
+    struct Container {
+       int tag;
+       struct {
+          union {
+             // ...
+          } data;
+       } member;
+    };

+    decltype(Container::member) orphaned;
+    ```

+    The following example is allowed to be made an externally-tagged union (and it's valid because the attribute would apply exclusively to the `data` field, not to its union type):

+    ```c
+    struct Container {
+       int tag;
+       union {
+          // ...
+       } data;
+    };
+    ```

+The available attributes are:

 <dl>
    <dt><code>__attribute__((lu_bitpack_union_external_tag("<var>name</var>")))</code></dt>